h0t5tuff/GEANT4-Build-on-Linux/README.md

-1. move the two scripts in this repo (build_geant4_linux.sh and uninstall_geant4_linux.sh) to your home directory.
+1. move the two scripts in this repo to your home directory.

 2. open .zshrc/.bashrc file in your home directory and comment out any Geant4 related lines.